tent/react-scroll-pagination/README.md

 ## Why

 Infinite scroll implementations where DOM nodes are continually added without cleaning up cause the DOM to get __very__ slow the farther you scroll down (especially when you have any kind of dynamic content).
-Removing what you don't need from the DOM and replacing it with padding allows scrolling through pages without slowing down the DOM.
+Removing what you don't need from the DOM allows scrolling through pages without slowing down the DOM.

 ## How you can help